 Employer shall notify the Union, prior to implementation, on matters of consolidation, reorganization, or elimination of positions to discuss job assignments and rates of pay.
-In that event upon request of either party, a Union/Management conference will be scheduled to mutually determine the placement of the employees affected.
+In that event upon request of either party, a Union/Management conference will be scheduled to discuss the placement of the employees affected.
 The parties will consider various options such as, but not limited to, placing the individual in a vacant position, creation of a new position, or retraining the employee.
-The parties must mutually agree on any option selected.
-An employee who is offered a job at the same pay level and representational area must accept.
+An employee who is offered a job at the same pay level must accept regardless of location.
 In the event that the resolution results in displacement of another member of the Bargaining Unit, that employee will also be a subject for the Union/Management meeting procedure.
+If this process would result in a layoff, Article 16 will apply.